Learn to Dive Lessons(5-11)

 Does Valley Dive promote 20 hours commitment?

-Depends upon what age an athlete wishes to become an Athlete.
+Wholly depends upon what age an athlete wants to become an Athlete.

 Will it be inexpensive?

-Monthly Cost about $200 Beginner, $300 mo. middle, $400 mo Advanced, depending upon frequency, (competitions add to the cost).
+Monthly Cost about $200 Beginner, $300 mo. middle, $400+ mo.
+Elite, depending upon frequency, (competitions add to the cost).
 Generally, the better they do, the more you pay.

 Can you find it cheaper?

 Yes, indeed!
 A diving parent (some years ago), started a club for her kids, and paid for the pool time with a couple of other kids fees.
 Great idea?

 "But... what is the BEST program?, you know, so they will be the best, because I want value for my money, and I want my kids to be the best!"

 There is no "Best".
 As there are different Athletes, Parents, Coaches, so there are also different programs.
 Diving is a long-term sport, not a weekend fling.
 If a child stays with diving, they will have friends for life, and enjoy a very good group of University Athletes.
 When beginning any activity or sport, find a group and a coach that is comfortable & interested in your child.
-Anyone promoting their club as the "best" should be scrutinized carefully as each program has its pros and cons.
+Anyone promoting their club as the "best" should be scrutinized carefully as each program has its pros and cons, for a unique fit for your family situation.
 Egos aside, endless training (work), will not fix an athlete that has underlying technique issues, fear or performance issues (often a problem is acerbated or locked in place by a bad coach or team).
 Ideally, find a program that will focus on the holistic development of your athlete.

 Keep in mind, Being Very Good at one thing is important for self-definition, progression, and self-worth, AND

 Being OK at many things is super-nice (at under 10 years age) but mostly a distraction and irrelevant in today's University Acceptance pathway.